Code-Institute-Submissions/Ms3-project-3/README.md

         * User can login with their existing accounts.
         * User can easily log out.
         * If a user creates a new account, logs in or logs out, a flashed message will appear with the action the person has done.
+        * The password is saved in mongo db with a random password generated which make the password secury for the user.

     * Feature ideas to Implement
         * The user can delete their profile.
         * Display a nice profile page for the user.
+        * Make a calender that you can put the notes in.

 ---